-President Jimmy Morales ended his visit to Israel on the day 69 years ago that the United Nations voted in favor of the Partition Plan for Palestine at the end of the British Mandate recommending a Jewish and an Arab state.
+President Jimmy Morales ended his visit to Israel on Nov.
+29, the day 69 years ago that the United Nations voted in favor of the Partition Plan for Palestine at the end of the British Mandate, recommending the establishment of neighboring Jewish and Arab states.

 Knesset President Yuli Edelstein said the ties between Israel and Guatemala “are deep and historic.”

 “Before Israel’s establishment, on the eve of the U.N. decision on November 29 [in 1947], we still remember and appreciate the actions of Guatemala’s ambassador to the U.N., Dr. Jorge Garcia Granados, who enlisted Latin American states to vote in favor of the partition plan,” Edelstein said Tuesday.

 “It could be that without Guatemala, the resolution on that fateful day would not have passed, and history would be very different.”

 Prime Minister Benjamin Netanyahu welcomed Morales on Tuesday, when they signed a series of bilateral agreements to seek cooperation in several sectors including agriculture, science, technology and security.

 A day earlier, Morales met with Israeli President Reuven Rivlin, who praised the Guatemalan leader for continuing the legacy of friendship of his predecessors, and also for his country’s support in international forums.
 Rivlin noted that there is hardly a town in Israel that does not have a Guatemala Street.